rushikeshdane/Netflix-Movie-Recommendation-System/README.md

-during this project I had learned how to build content based recommendation systeam , tried different data visualization technique with plotly and created EDA report with storytelling
+during this project I had learned how to build content based recommendation system , tried different data visualization technique with plotly and created EDA report with storytelling

 project
 ## 🚀 About Me